winterbarry/browser-extensions/README.md

 ### Run the Project

-If using Vite or similar:
+If using Webpack or similar:

 ```bash
 npm run dev